 Initkaes, in Egyptian history, was the only child of Djoser and Hetephe.
 No suggested etymology was found.

-Family aka Ishmaelites: names are arbitrary and their backgrounds fictitious: MaribahFatimah.
-Children by Maribah , b. y186, . b. y187, .Ishmael’s only daughter.b. y188, .”b. y189, .
-Children by Fatimahb. y190, . b. y191, .b. y192, .b. y193, ., b. y194. b. y195, . b. y196,Mountainous.b. y197, .b. y198, .
+Ishmael’s Family aka Ishmaelites: Ishmael‘s wives are very poorly and contradictorily documented.
+My names are arbitrary and their backgrounds fictitious: Maribah and Fatimah.
+Children by Maribah Nebaioth, b. y186, “Prophecy.”
+Basemath b. y187, “Sweet Smelling.”
+Ishmael’s only daughter.
+Kedar, b. y188, “Black.”
+Adbeel, b. y189, “Servant of God.”
+Children by Fatimah Mibsam, b. y190, “Smelling Sweet.”
+Mishma, b. y191, “A Thing Heard.”
+Dumah, b. y192, “Silence.”
+Massa, b. y193, “Oracle.”
+Hadad, b. y194.
+Tema, b. y195, “South.”
+Jetur, b. y196, “Mountainous.”
+Napish, b. y197, “He who rests.”
+Kedemah, b. y198, “Eastward.”

 Jacob, later renamed ‘Israel,’ is the son of Isaac and the younger twin brother of Esau.
+He fathers the twelve tribes of Israel by his two wives, who are sisters, Leah and Rachael.

+Jaffa was a seaport in Canaan and its southernmost major town.

+Jaffa the Eighteenth was the Chief of the town of Jaffa

-He fathers the twelve tribes of Israel by his two wives, who are sisters, Leah and Rachael.its.Kyrios-Olon means ‘Master of All” and is the name Teumessian’s children called themselves as the self-proclaimed heirs to the extinct Olympian gods.
+Kyrios-Olon means ‘Master of All” and is the name Teumessian’s children called themselves as the self-proclaimed heirs to the extinct Olympian gods.
 See Dyo.
 Dyoares, Dyoathena, and Dyohestia.

 The Living Word of the Gods was one of the titles assumed by Teumessian, the High-Priest of Urfa.
 See Teumessian.